 Websites that use .gov or .edu domains usually rank higher than other websites since they’re authorities in their niches.
 However, Google puts them on equal footing with other domain extensions when it comes to building backlinks.
 Therefore, it’s best to earn links from niche-relevant, high-quality, authoritative websites, no matter what domains they belong to.

-Are you looking for the best link building services for your business?
+Are you looking for the best link building strategies for your business, then check out our backlink guide?
 Fortune 500 companies and SEO agencies alike have trusted us with their link-building needs since 2008.
 Our white-hat practices are time-tested and enable your business to obtain the highest-quality backlinks from reputable sources.
 Get in touch with us today to learn more!